 Unfortunately, individuals experiencing these signs may not be aware of them, especially when confusion hits.
 For this reason, using the buddy system when working or playing in cold environments can be one of the best safety procedures to practice.

-Fortunately, simply employing a few preventative measures keeps most individuals exposed to cold environments safe & healthy.
-Take the time to familiarize yourself with the following preventative measures when working and playing in cold environments.
+Fortunately, employing a few preventative measures keeps most individuals exposed to cold environments safe & healthy.
+Familiarize yourself with preventive measures when working and playing in cold climates.

 - Proper clothing.
 In a word, this means layers.
 Start with a wicking layer followed by a layer to provide insulation and topped off with an outer layer to protect against wind and rain.

 - Short breaks.
 Give your body time to warm up in warm, dry shelters periodically.

 - Rest well.
 Rest allows the body to avoid exhaustion, leading to a lack of energy to keep muscles warm.